animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 It was the first time I grew out my beard and I did so out of a delightful intuition I had during an acid trip while still in college, looking at myself in the mirror, seeing myself as a caveman, with a big natural smile shining on my face, and the apparent glow of long hair imagined around my face.

 I didn't risk to grow it out in college, but was toying with the idea.
-Independent to that, the first day I injected Dupilumab, before any beard, that night, as described at the end of [Part 1](#part-1), I recurrently had the scariest (sleeping-)nightmare of my life.
+Independent to that, the first day I injected Dupilumab, before any beard, that night, as described at the end of [Part 1](#part-1), I recurrently had the scariest (sleeping-)nightmare of my life, that night.

 <!--
 Just before that, yet another premonition: the first day I injected Dupilumab, that night I had the scariest nightmare of my life.